Golden Bay and Għajn Tuffieħa top our list of swimming spots for best day trips in Malta for soft adventure.

 If you’re feeling up for it, continue your walk around Valletta’s peninsula.
 As you circle the tip, you’ll pass Fort St. Elmo, and then enjoy sweeping views toward Manoel Island and Sliema to the north.

 This area makes for an easy-going outing in Malta’s capital.
-It’s ideal for travelers with limited time, or those wanting a gentle day with minimal logistics.
+It’s ideal for travelers with limited time, or those wanting a gentle yet active day with minimal logistics.

 Wrapping Up: A Soft Adventure Kind of Day